HHS/meshrdf/dqpairs.md

 - Data Model
 ---

-When indexing or cataloging resources using MeSH, NLM pairs descriptors (main headings) and qualifiers (sub-headings).
+When indexing or cataloging resources using MeSH, NLM pairs Descriptors (main headings) and Qualifiers (sub-headings).
 Qualifiers comprise a set of 83 terms used to add more specificity to descriptors.
-Each descriptor has a set of allowable qualifiers.
-In RDF, descriptors and qualifiers may be treated as separate classes, but we have chosen to create a class of descriptor-qualifier pairs, each with its own URI.
-For example, the pairing of a descriptor (D015242, Ofloxacin) and one of its allowable qualifiers (Q000008, administration &amp; dosage) has the following URI:
+Each Descriptor has a set of Allowable Qualifiers.
+In RDF, Descriptors and Qualifiers may be treated as separate classes, but we have also chosen to create a class of Descriptor-Qualifier pairs, each with its own URI.
+For example, the pairing of a Descriptor (D015242, Ofloxacin) and one of its Allowable Qualifiers (Q000008, administration &amp; dosage) has the following URI:

 http://id.nlm.nih.gov/mesh/D015242Q000008